whinee/tournament-cutter/docs/README.md

 ### **Setup**

-Follow [this link](https://tc.comms.whinyaan.xyz/installation) to install ura in your machine.
+Follow [this link](https://tc.comms.whinyaan.xyz/docs/0/0/installation) to install Tournament Cutter in your machine.

 ## **Contributions**